alanshaw/david/README.md

 Release History
 ---------------

+ * 2013-07-30   v1.8.0   CLI added `david update` to update dependencies to latest stable versions and save to your project `package.json`
  * 2013-06-27   v1.7.0   Updated to use semver 2 module.
 Simplified code that determines if a version is greater than a range
  * 2013-03-28   v1.6.0   Use setImmediate instead of process.nextTick.
 David now requires NodeJS 0.10.x
  * 2013-03-27   v1.5.0   CLI added --global flag to find outdated global dependencies